mraggi/discreture/README.md

 	2 4 8
 ```

 These are all combinations for which every element is a divisor of the next element.
-Note that not all combinations are created and then filtered, only combinations which satisfy the partial predicate (given by a lambda function) are further explored.
+This is *not* merely a filter: only combinations which satisfy the partial predicate (given by a lambda function) are further explored, in a branch-and-cut way.

 ### Getting that last drop of speed

-By default, `basic_combinations<T>::combination` (and all others) are `std::vector<T>`, which allocates memory on the heap.
+By default, `basic_combinations<T>::combination` (and many others) is a typedef of `std::vector<T>`, which allocates memory on the free store.
 If you really need the utmost performance, this may be changed to any random access container with the same interface as vector.
 A good choice is `boost::containter::static_vector<T,K>` (or even `boost::containter::small_vector<T,K>`), where `K` is the biggest size you'll need.

 Some sane defaults for `K` have been set in `combinations_fast`, `permutations_fast`, `dyck_paths_fast`, which are just typedef's of `basic_combinations<int,boost::containter::static_vector<int,K>>` and so on.